bacionejs/editor/README.md

 ---

-BacioneJS is a mobile-centric JavaScript editor with a custom, thumb-friendly keyboard.
+BacioneJS is a mobile-centric JavaScript IDE with a custom, thumb-friendly keyboard.

 ---